How can I learn copywriting?

 Write how you speak

 This is an easy hack you can use to get rid of the robocopy problem.
 Just be your authentic self and write how you would typically speak about a topic.
-If you can use a casual tone with your audience, then picture yourself having a conversation with your friend and if you have to go the formal route, imagine talking to your colleague.
+If your brand voice is casual, imagine having a conversation with your friend (or a colleague, if you want to keep it profesh).

 Make your offer irresistible